10 Best Non-Touristy Things to Do in Venice, Italy

 Pair your cicchetti with a glass of local wine or an Aperol Spritz, and you’ll see why this is a favorite pastime for Venetians.
 Make an evening out of it by hopping from one "bacaro" (wine bar) to another, sampling a variety of dishes and drinks in a self-guided food tour.

 Or, learn from the Venetians.
-Book a guided cicchetti & wine walking tour to try the very best of what’s available in the city, as led by a local.
+Book a cicchetti, spritz & wine tasting tour (guided by a local!) to try the very best of what’s available in the city.

 All’Arco for cicchetti is a must!